 The Company has not been audited by any jurisdiction since its inception.
-The Company is open for audit by the U.S. Internal Revenue Service, and the Chinese Ministry of Finance and U.S. state tax jurisdictions from 2018 to 2020.
+The Company is open for audit by the U.S. Internal Revenue Service and U.S. state tax jurisdictions from 2018 to 2021, and open for audit by the Chinese Ministry of Finance from 2017 to 2021.

-There were no material uncertain tax positions as of December 31, 2020 and 2019.
+There were no material uncertain tax positions as of December 31, 2021 and 2020.
 The Company recognizes interest and penalties related to unrecognized tax benefits as income tax expense, if any.
 The Company does not have any significant uncertain tax positions or events leading to uncertainty in a tax position.

-NOTE 11 - EQUITY
+NOTE $11 - \underline{EQUITY}$